ArchipelagoMW/Archipelago/worlds/dark_souls_3/docs/locations_en.md

 ### Irithyll Dungeon

-In Irithyll Dungeon locations, "left" and "right" are always oriented facing from the "near" side of the floor to the "far" side.
+In Irithyll Dungeon locations, "left" and "right" are always oriented as though "near" is where you stand and "far" is where you're facing.
+(For example, you enter the dungeon from the bonfire on the near left.)

 * **B1:** The floor on which the player enters the dungeon, with the Irithyll Dungeon bonfire.